Kayaking in Maldives

 No pre-visa arrival is required in Maldives.
 All nationalities get a 30-day free visa on arrival provided the following conditions:

+I visited Maldives alone in 2018.
 I have a Philippine passport.
-My experience with immigration is smooth; I was asked for passport and nothing more.
+My experience with immigration was smooth; I was asked to show passport and then I was able to go ahead with no issues.

 Water villas in Maldives